REL 2380: Religion and Film, M-F 1:30-4:30, Prof. Orr

 Christian Traditions asks students to consider the long history of Christianity and the many ways that people have thought about and practiced its diverse forms.
 Rather than treat Christianity as just one thing that is stable across all times and places, this course notes the many different ways that Christians have found it meaningful.
 What issues have different Christians found important?
 How have different Christians thought about divine revelation?
 How have different Christians thought about their roles in society?
 Students will engage materials ranging from St. Anthony’s ancient desert battles with the devil to Joseph Smith’s encounter with the Book of Mormon to contemporary liberation theology.
 Also counts towards Interreligious Studies.

 This course explores historical and contemporary Jewish approaches to ethics.
-We will read classical Jewish texts, examine how understandings of Jewish ethics have been shaped by various modern cultures, and consider how Jewish ethics might speak to a range of contemporary moral and political issues.
-We will discuss diverse approaches to qualities such as honesty, curiosity, forgiveness, compassion, and solidarity, and we will explore topics involving gender and sexuality, religion and politics, war and violence, and a range of other topics determined by student preferences.
-Advanced Studies; also counts towards: Jewish Studies; Classical Studies; Peace and Conflict Studies.
+We will read diverse Jewish texts and consider how Jewish values may speak to a range of moral and political issues.
+Topics for discussion include honesty, forgiveness, compassion, solidarity, social justice, and issues related to gender and sexuality, environmental ethics, war and violence, and other areas determined by student interest.
+Advanced Studies; also counts towards: Jewish Studies; Classical Studies; Peace and Conflict Studies; Interreligious Studies.